swaps361/Zomato-food-delivery-forecasting-using-Machine-Learning-with-Python/README.md

 #### Usage
 1. Import the libraries
 2. Preprocess the data
+3. Feature Engineeing
-3. Train the model
+4. Train the model
-4. Evaluate the model
+5. Evaluate the model
+6. Result Generation

 #### Contact
 For any questions or feedback, feel free to reach out to [swapnildas742@gmail.com](mailto:swapnildas742@gmail.com) .